-Having concluded the series, Doctrine and Disciplines of the Bible, I’m wrapping up with a refresher.
+Having concluded the series, Doctrine and Disciplines of the Bible Parts One and Two, I’m wrapping up with a refresher.
 We must be reminded of my original objective in developing these lessons: In my observation and humble opinion, there is an unmet call for evangelical women to devote themselves to actual reading and study of God’s Word itself.
 We are so full of all kinds of stuff offered by this world, which stagnates our growth and maturity.
 Our thoughts, our desires, and our energies are so used up, there’s little space left for the Word of God.
 Sadly, in many cases, the extent that most people read the Bible is checking off their time in YouVersion for the day.
 I find sincere women, who take the easy route of doing a Bible study, with good intentions.
 Yet they rely on the popular author’s writing far more than the words printed in their own Bibles.

 In my quest, I began to scrutinize popular materials marketed as “Christian” and “Bible Studies” in the women’s market.
 Instead of finding support and teaching in sound doctrine, I found an abundance of world-based material, but a gaping hole which can only be filled by key theology (which creates confusion).
 My analysis showed me that the majority of materials marketed today more accurately fall into the categories of “Self-Help” or “Self-Care,” which are psychology-based.
 These “Christian” materials do not further biblical knowledge.
 Many popular titles outright contradict the Scriptures, or suffer poor exegesis (interpretation and explanation of the Scriptures).

 However, I’ve perceived that women often desire further instruction in disciplines and doctrines, so in turn they can implement them appropriately and soundly.